clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 ###########################################################

 `VMware Workstation 14 Player`_ is a type 2 hypervisor.
-It runs on top of another operating system such as Windows or Linux.
+It runs on top of another operating system such as Windows\* or Linux\*.
 With VMware ESXi, you can create, configure, manage, and run |CL-ATTR| :abbr:`VMs (Virtual Machines)` on your local system.